Quinnipiac University

 Part of our mission is to develop responsible, empathetic citizens who are invested in global issues and cultures as well as opportunities in the international community.
 To that end, we provide meaningful learning experiences for students, faculty, staff and alumni.

 From spending a semester abroad to short-term, faculty-led programs and international internships, global learning opportunities develop cultural humility and foster the exchange of knowledge and ideas.
 These engagements also enable students to integrate knowledge and theory with practical application on the world stage.
-The Department of Cultural and Global Engagement offers guidance and support for students before, during and after their education experiences.
+The Office of Global Engagement offers guidance and support for students before, during and after their education experiences.

 Many of these opportunities are structured as interprofessional education with students and faculty from various schools and disciplines.
 Information sessions are typically offered at the beginning of each semester.

-The Department of Cultural and Global Engagement supports students throughout their global education experiences by offering the following services:
+The Office of Global Engagement supports students throughout their global education experiences by offering the following services:

 • Pre-departure workshops